Last Updated on June 19, 2021 by Grow with Bovees

 You can store the bread piece in the refrigerator or you can store all the kitchen waste meant for composting in a pail or caddy until you take it all to the compost pile.
 However, you must take care of the odors, which can potentially become rather unpleasant.
 Look for a bin or caddy that can be washed easily and has charcoal filters to prevent unpleasant odors.

-Or, you can place a bucket or bin outside your kitchen to collect unwanted items.
+Or, you can place a countertop compost crock or bin in your kitchen to collect unwanted items.
 To prevent flies and odors, you can place a 2nd bucket filled with sawdust or finished compost and sprinkle some onto the waste to keep it covered.

 How to Add Bread into the Compost Pile